readdle/app-store-receipt-verification/README.md

 # Extending receipts

-A bit ~~funny~~ annoying but `App Store Server API` returns **NOT** as detailed set of information as you could find in the response of `App Store Receipt Verification` API ¯\_(ツ)_/¯
+A bit ~~funny~~ annoying, but the `App Store Server API` returns **NOT** as detailed set of information as you could find in the response of the `App Store Receipt Verification` API ¯\_(ツ)_/¯

-Thus, receipts extended with info from `App Store Server API` contains the most amount of information available.
+Thus, receipts extended with info from the `App Store Server API` contain the most information available.

 # Merging new entries in receipts

-The second argument of `$receiptExtender->extend()` methods is a boolean flag, indicating if you want to merge *new* entries into the `in_app`/`latest_receipt_info` arrays.
+The second argument of the `$receiptExtender->extend()` method is a boolean flag, indicating if you want to merge *new* entries into the `in_app`/`latest_receipt_info` arrays.

-*New* means those transactions which are not present in the receipt itself, but are available through API (for example, when you're dealing with outdated receipt).
-Note, that in this case the set of information about each new transaction is limited to what is available from API.
+*New* means those transactions not present in the receipt itself but are available through the API (for example, when dealing with an outdated receipt).
+In this case, the information set about each new transaction is limited to what is available from the API.

 # Dev mode